 Title: Research Chemist

-Barbara Howell, Research Chemist, has been recognized by Marquis Who’s Who Top Scientists for dedication, achievements, and leadership in research for vehicle battery components and electrolytes for medical applications.
+John Sans, Research Chemist at Gotion, has been recognized by Marquis Who’s Who Top Scientists for dedication, achievements, and leadership in research for vehicle battery components and electrolytes for medical applications.

 After obtaining a Bachelor of Science from the University of Chicago in 1972 and a Master of Science from Yale University in 1974 in the department of geology and geophysics, Dr. Sans later continued his education with a Doctor of Philosophy in the same discipline from the University of Chicago in 1983.
 He provided superior education as an assistant professor with the department of geology at Ball State University for two years and subsequently as a principal scientist with Lockheed Engineering and Management Services Company at the NASA Johnson Space Center in Houston for two years, laboratory Manager with S.D.
 Meyers, Inc. in Tallmadge, Ohio for 10 years and as an analyst with Degussa Corporation in Akron, Ohio for two years, during which he studied silica for numerous applications.